 Learn How To Save Your Bones For Broth

 One of the first things that all home cooks should start doing immediately is saving their bones to make bone broth.
 Most people when they prepare meat for their nightly meal simply chuck any bones directly into the trash.
 They should stop doing that immediately.
 Instead, they should place the bones in a plastic freezer bag and freeze them.
 They can then use these bones at a later date to make a bone broth.
 Making a broth is easy.
 All you have to do is to rinse the bones, submerge them in a pot of water, add onions and/or herbs, and then boil it for 12-hours.
 When that’s done, the mixture is strained and the beautiful broth can be saved for up to 10-days to liven up dishes.
 If you want to keep it longer than that, all you have to do is to freeze it and save it for up to 6-months.

 Learn How To Cook Pasta Properly

 Learning how to properly make pasta can raise a person’s cooking to the next level.
-Most home cooks overcook their pasta until it’s a soggy mess, which definitely doesn’t make delicious meals.
+Most home cooks overcook their pasta until it’s a soggy mess, which definitely doesn’t result in delicious meals when tackling new pasta recipes.
 Properly cooked pasta is “al-dente,” a term that means “to the teeth.”
 What does that mean?
 That means that the pasta is soft, but is still firm when bit into.
 To achieve this pasta state, you should make sure that you bring the water to a boil before introducing the pasta to it.
 Once it’s boiling, add in some salt, and cook for 10-12 minutes.
 Be sure to stir the pasta regularly to prevent sticking, and then drain the pasta.
 That will result in perfect pasta.
 Of course, since there are different kinds of pasta, all with different cook times, it’s important to learn these cook times and cook your pasta accordingly.